UNT signee Drummond to enroll early, jump into quarterback competition

 Ree Drummond is best known for her show on the Food Network.

-The addition of Drummond will add to the UNT's options at quarterback in what could be an intriguing battle in the spring.
+The addition of Bryce Drummond will add to UNT’s options at quarterback in what could be an intriguing battle in the spring.

-Bean started seven games and played in eight on his way to throwing for 1,131 yards and 14 touchdowns.
+Bean started seven games and played in eight this season on his way to throwing for 1,131 yards and 14 touchdowns.
 He also rushed for 346 yards and five touchdowns.

 Aune threw for 1,650 yards and 13 touchdowns while starting three games and playing in eight before he missed UNT’s loss to Appalachian State on Monday in the Myrtle Beach Bowl.
 Aune didn’t make the trip to South Carolina for undisclosed reasons.